Published December 10, 2020

 Every design decision we make is about keeping the heart and soul of PDX intact.
 You’ll see homages to all the things you love about our city and region in the new airport designs.

-The new terminal’s wooden roof (as seen in this close-up rendering, right) might remind you of daylight filtering through forest canopies.
+The new terminal’s wooden ceiling, made from sustainably grown, local Doug fir, might remind you of daylight filtering through forest canopies.